Carcodee/GPU-programming-benchmark/README.md

-GPU Programming Benchmark
+# GPU Programming Benchmark

-This project is a focused performance study that evaluates how different OpenCL kernel designs and different local work group sizes influence overall GPU throughput.
-The goal is to understand the internal behavior of modern GPUs at a low level.
-This includes how cores, streaming multiprocessors, execution units, thread blocks and local memory usage interact to determine occupancy and performance.
+A focused GPU performance study exploring how different OpenCL kernel designs and different local work group sizes affect throughput, occupancy, and scaling behavior on modern GPUs.
+This benchmark aims to reveal how shared memory pressure, thread organization, and hardware scheduling influence real GPU performance.

+---

+## Overview

+This project compares two main scenarios:

+1. **High shared-memory usage** (reduced occupancy)
+2. **Zero shared-memory usage** (maximum occupancy)

-The figures shown in this repository visualize the execution time of two kernels, each exploring a different resource usage scenario.
-By sweeping the global work size while holding the local size fixed, the benchmark reveals how the GPU scales, how occupancy changes, and how shared memory pressure reduces parallelism.
+By sweeping the global size for each local size configuration, the benchmark exposes where the GPU saturates, where performance plateaus, and how internal SM/compute-unit limits influence execution time.

+The repository contains both the Python benchmarking script and generated plots.

+---

-Tested Kernels
+## Tested Kernels

-1. reduce_occupancy
+### 1. reduce_occupancy (shared memory heavy)

-This kernel allocates a large block of local memory and performs work on it:
+This kernel allocates a large local memory buffer, forcing the GPU to reserve substantial shared memory per block and reducing simultaneous block residency.

 ```c
 __kernel void reduce_occupancy(__global float *a)
 {